Mr. Thomas Devaney is a partner in the Corporate Practice Group in the firm's New York office.

-Mr. Devaney primarily counsels sponsors and the management teams of private funds with respect to transactional aspects and U.S. securities laws and regulations related to the formation of private funds, fundraising and investor subscriptions, and fund administration and operations, generally.
+Mr. Devaney primarily counsels sponsors and the management teams of private funds with respect to transactional matters and U.S. securities laws and regulations related to the formation of private funds, fundraising and investor subscriptions, and fund administration and operations, generally.
 Tom represents U.S. domestic and global real estate funds, infrastructure funds, debt funds, private equity and venture capital funds, and hedge funds with a broad range of investment strategies.
 Tom's practice draws upon his expertise in U.S. securities laws, including the Securities Act of 1933, the Investment Advisers Act of 1940 and the Investment Company Act of 1940, as well as relevant portions of the Securities Exchange Act of 1934, the Commodity Exchange Act and ERISA.

-With more than 15 years of experience in private practice, Tom has considerable experience negotiating seed and anchor investor arrangements, investor side letters and "JV" arrangements for jointly managed fund platforms.
+With more than 15 years of experience in private practice, Tom has considerable experience negotiating seed and anchor investor arrangements, investor side letters and JV arrangements for jointly managed fund platforms.
 Tom also has significant experience representing firms and/or individual team members at times of hiring and departure (voluntary and involuntary), including matters leading to litigation.

-In addition, Tom has counseled numerous fund advisors (ranging from large institutions to small, closely-held firms, and based domestically and internationally) on their registration as an investment adviser with the SEC and has advised on the design and implementation of compliance programs for a range of strategies, including long/short and fixed income hedge funds, and private real estate, commodities, infrastructure and private equity funds.
+In addition, Tom has counseled numerous fund advisors (ranging from large institutions to small, closely-held firms, and based domestically and internationally) on their registration as an investment adviser with the SEC and has advised on the design and implementation of compliance programs for a range of strategies, including long/short and fixed income hedge funds, and private real estate, infrastructure and private equity funds.
 In connection with his role as outside regulatory counsel, Tom has advised fund managers in connection with routine SEC audits, SEC investigations and enforcement and civil actions.